RobsonRamos/FPNotes/README.md

 That’s all it means.
 The Wikipedia page on Currying describes the theory of currying like this:
 In mathematics and computer science, currying is the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
 They later state: There are analytical techniques that can only be applied to functions with a single argument.
 Practical functions frequently take more arguments than this.
-Partial Application : This is the process of applying a function to some of its arguments.
+Partial Application: This is the process of applying a function to some of its arguments.
 A partially-applied function gets returned for later use.
 In other words, a PAF is a function that takes a function with multiple parameters and returns a function with fewer parameters.
 In the first step, you define a function with multiple parameter groups:

 scala> def plus(a: Int)(b: Int) = a + b
 plus: (a: Int)(b: Int)Int

 Next, rather than giving the function all of the parameters in the two parameter groups it specifies, you give it (a) the parameter for the first group ( a ), and (b) a placeholder for the parameter in the second list, the ubiquitous underscore character: scala> def plus2 = plus(2)(_)
 plus2: Int => Int